1822 – A general hospital opened in Montreal to accommodate eighty patients.

 1747 – A French fleet under La Jonquière was captured by the British.

-1789 – Martinez seized British ships at Nootka, British Columbia, which were flying Portuguese flags.
+1789 – Martinez seized British ships at Nootka, British Columbia, which was flying Portuguese flags.

 1793 – General Ogilvie took the islands of St. Pierre-Miquelon and deported the inhabitants.